How AI Agents Changed My Development Workflow: From 13 Years of Coding to Orchestration – The Book of Life

 Here is what I know now: I was not behind.
 I was paying a tax that everyone paid.
 The syntax, the library debates, the configuration, the boilerplate — none of it was the work.
 It was the entry fee to the work.
 And it cost so much that I often arrived at the actual problem exhausted.

-How AI Agents Actually Changed Software Development
+How Have AI Agents Changed Software Development?

 The real change is where your attention goes.